 - They added a ~0.5mm thermal pad between the SSD and the heatsink.
 They also added a rubber stud to the bottom cover to press down this corner of the heatsink because there’s no screw around here.

 - One leg of the CPU bracket is now further away.
 The base plate mounting mechanism looks beefier, potentially for more mounting pressure.
 The insulation sheet on the motherboard backside has retreated to only the charging and I/O circuit area, perhaps allowing more heat to dissipate to…

 - Surprisingly, Huawei added a second layer of graphite sheet behind the keyboard!
 (It’s the very thin black paper-like sheet going all across.)
 Since pyrolytic graphite sheets are much more thermally conductive across the plane than through the thickness, they are a good way of trading vertical heat transfer for horizontal heat spread, which reduces keyboard hot spots.

 - The charging circuit is redesigned, and it’s reflected in the fact that the charging throttles less now.
 But the problem still occurs sometimes, under heavier stress.

-- The battery is still 7.6V and can only output roughly 60W of power.
-This bottlenecks performance when running on battery.
+- The battery is still 7.6V (2S2P or 2P2S instead of 4 cells in series) and can only output roughly 60W of power.
+This seriously bottlenecks performance when running on battery.
 With modified cooling and power limits removed, running Prime95 causes a brownout shutdown.

 - The trackpad is still loose, so the infamous “touchpad rattle” remains.
 I didn’t notice it initially, because…